Zenkoku Jiren: Pure anarchists vs anarcho-syndicalists

+Second Conference

 The Second Conference of Zenkoku Jiren was held in the Hongan-ji temple in Asakusa, on 19 and 20 November 1927.
 In the lead-up to the Second Conference of Zenkoku Jiren, the pure anarchists and anarcho-syndicalists had disputed the organisation's rules over who was allowed to attend.
 The anarcho-syndicalist Osaka Amalgamated Workers' Union, which had been expelled from the Kansai Regional Federation, insisted that it was still a member of Zenkoku Jiren and sent delegates to the conference.
 Debates over whether to permit the union's delegates to attend took up almost all of the conference's time; it finally ended halfway through the second day, with a resolution to uphold the expulsion of the union and prevent them from taking seats.

 Augustin Souchy, the general secretary of the International Workers' Association (IWA), expressed alarm over the rising tensions between the anarcho-syndicalists and pure anarchists.
 In a letter to Zenkoku Jiren, he pleaded for them to stop arguing over what he saw as a purely theoretical dispute and attempted to draw their attention to anarchists and syndicalists cooperating in Spain and Latin America.
-The letter was published on the front page of Jiyū Rengō in January 1928, but it failed to calm tensions, with Kokuren responding that it would continue its fight against the "betrayers, opportunists and union imperialists" in Zenkoku Jiren.
+The letter was published on the front page of Jiyū Rengō in January 1928, but it failed to calm tensions, with Kokuren responding that it would continue its fight against the anarcho-syndicalists in the Zenkoku Jiren, who it referred to as "betrayers, opportunists and union imperialists".